Supply Protection and Segmentation

 The issue from the perspective of an A-customer for which the protection has been set up is that there is no guarantee to get enough stock from the required segment as supply protection only ensures that there are 200 pieces left for material XY.

 A very similar issue is the protection of a single storage location as this is also below the level of the material-plant combination.
+The option to setup protection on the level of the storage location is supported with release SAP S/4HANA Cloud 2302 (and SAP S/4HANA 2023).

 Incident component for clarifications: CA-ATP-SUP